Micro Switch SW Series

 |75SW12-2||Communications Keyboard||US ASCII||NKRO||Alternate action||Sculptured||Product Brochure SW (373)|

 The following is not a complete list of all known SW keyboards.
-It only lists keyboards where at least one switch model is shown, or where it is particularly early or late production.
+It only lists keyboards where at least one switch model is shown, where it is particularly early or late production or where there is some other important distinction.
 In almost all instances of SW keyboards found online, the switch part numbers are not all shown, or are not shown at all (except for where it seems the switches were not marked in the factory).

 Keycaps for SW, SN and SD switches all come under 2SW.
 Part Target list 326 separate entries for keycaps, and this list appears to be very far from complete, as presumably every combination of legend and colour has its own part number and, where necessary, its own NATO Stock Number (NSN).
 There is no single catalogue listing format for keycaps; the catalogue listing numbers are quite varied in their format, and at times very long and complicated (e.g. “2SW1-4C-M-4-2-1598C”).
 In Part Target’s search result, 2SW1 is associated with around 26 different NSNs.